-The role of the supporter is to enable the parent/carer to put her/his point of view, not to take an adversarial position or cross-examine participants.
+The role of the supporter is to enable the parent/carer to put their point of view, not to take an adversarial position or cross-examine participants.

-The child, subject to her/his level of understanding, needs to be given the opportunity to contribute meaningfully to the conference.
+The child, subject to their level of understanding, needs to be given the opportunity to contribute their wishes and feelings meaningfully to the Conference.

 Criteria for Presence of Child at Conference

-In order to establish her/his wish with respect to attendance, the child must be first provided with a full and clear explanation of purpose, conduct, membership of the conference and potential provision of an advocate or support person.
+To establish their wish with respect to attendance, the child must be first provided with a full and clear explanation of purpose, conduct, membership of the Conference and potential provision of an advocate or support person.

-Written information translated into the appropriate language should be provided to those able to read and an alternative medium e.g. tape, offered those who cannot read.
+Written information translated into the preferred language should be provided to those able to read and an alternative medium e.g. audio, offered those who cannot read.

 Indirect Contributions When a Child is not Attending

-Other indirect methods include written statements, emails, text messages and taped comments prepared alone or with independent support, and representation via an advocate.
+Other indirect methods include written statements, emails, text messages and audio comments prepared alone or with independent support, and representation via an advocate.

 Direct Involvement of a Child in a Conference

-If the child attends all or part of the conference, it is essential that (s)he is prepared by the social worker or independent advocate, who can help her/him prepare a report or rehearse any particular points that the child wishes to make.
+If the child attends all or part of the conference, it is essential that they are prepared by the social worker or independent advocate, who can help them prepare a report or rehearse any particular points that the child wishes to make.